Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The suburb of Tennant Creek's income level is below the national average according to ATO data aggregated by AreaSearch for financial year 2023.
+The suburb of Tennant Creek's income level is below the national average according to AreaSearch aggregated ATO data for financial year 2023.
 The median income among taxpayers in Tennant Creek is $62,548 and the average income stands at $66,374.
-In comparison, Rest of NT has a median income of $53,572 and an average income of $63,776.
-Based on Wage Price Index growth of 8.44% since financial year 2023, the estimated median income for Tennant Creek as of September 2025 would be approximately $67,827, with the average being around $71,976.
-According to the 2021 Census, household income ranks at the 46th percentile ($1,677 weekly), while personal income sits at the 23rd percentile.
-The largest segment comprises 36.6% earning $1,500 - 2,999 weekly (1,294 residents), aligning with metropolitan regions where this cohort also represents a significant portion.
+In comparison, Regional NT's median and average incomes are $53,572 and $63,776 respectively.
+Based on a 9.41% increase as per the Wage Price Index from financial year 2023 to March 2026, estimated incomes would be approximately $68,434 (median) and $72,620 (average).
+According to the 2021 Census, Tennant Creek's household income ranks at the 46th percentile ($1,677 weekly), with personal income at the 23rd percentile.
+The largest income segment comprises 36.6% earning $1,500 - $2,999 weekly (1,312 residents), similar to the metropolitan region's 33.6%.
 After housing costs, residents retain 90.1% of their income, indicating strong purchasing power.

 Frequently Asked Questions - Income